tuckn/WshJest/README.md

 # WshJest

 The testing module for [WSH][url1].
 I thought to name this module "Test", But I chose "Jest".
-Because as but "Test" is a frequently used name and "T" and "J" look similar.
+Because "Test" is a frequently used name, and "T" and "J" look similar.
 On the other hand, this module is just a bit like [Jest](https://jestjs.io/).

 [url1]: https://docs.microsoft.com/ja-jp/previous-versions/windows/scripting/cc364455(v=msdn.10)?redirectedfrom=MSDN "Windows Script Host"